FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The GPS and Lidar are configured equally for all teams according to the rules in the previous chapter.

-We reccomand to copy the [settings.json in this repository](/UE4Project/Plugins/AirSim/Settings/settings.json) as a base and configure the cameras and lidar from there on.
+We recommend to copy the [settings.json in this repository](../settings.json) as a base and configure the cameras and lidar from there on.

 ## Launching the simulator
 To run the simulation, read the [simulation guide](how-to-simulate.md).